private first dance lessons and wedding dance lessons in london

 The Argentine Tango

 In no other dance leading and following are so closely bound to each other, and when the dance gets going the two dancers become one.
-The huge range of steps and variations make Argentine Tango a truly superb dance.
+The huge range of steps and variations makes Argentine Tango a truly superb dance.
 Popular Tango songs:

 • La Cumparsita by Carlos Gardel